You must open a support ticket to use the steps provided in this article.

 In your preferred browser, navigate to the cPanel Customer Portal and log in to your account.

-To find your open support request, perform the following steps:
+To locate your open Support request, perform the following steps:

-You can find this link in the Tasks menu, on the cPanel Customer Portal dashboard.
+You can locate this link in the Tasks menu, on the cPanel Customer Portal dashboard.

 A new window will appear.